Intel lance sa plateforme dédiée aux développeurs pour Netbooks et MID : Téléchargez les SDK pour Windows et Moblin

 Later this year when the beta SDK is available, download it and create your component or application optimized for Intel® Atom™ processor-based netbooks.
 Submit your component or application to the Intel Atom Developer Program and then complete your entry to the Intel Atom Developer Challenge by February 2, 2010.

-Téléchargez gratuitement le SDK
+Téléchargez gratuitement le SDKSoftware Development Kit (SDK)

 The goal of the Intel® Atom™ Developer Program Software Development Kit (SDK) is to provide programming framework and libraries that enables the interaction with the Intel® Atom™ Developer Program processes and infrastructure.